Group lesson instructor- Beginner, Intermediate, and Advanced classes, Kids’ Morning, Chipper’s Play and Skate

 Amy began skating in Delanco, New Jersey when she was ten years old.
 She attended a Saturday morning session and class where the coach of the men’s free skating World Champion spotted her singular focus and talent.
 The coach asked if Amy might be interested in taking lessons.
 She joined the skating club, took Proficiency tests and prepared for competition.
 At fourteen Amy moved to Portland where she began skating for The Oaks.
 When Amy was a teenager she twice attended the U.S. Olympic Training Center in Colorado Springs, Colorado.

 Amy teaches both recreational and competitive skaters.
 She enjoys watching her students grow and learn!
-A recent first for Amy, she coached a student to a Bronze medal at the 2013 USA Roller Sports National Championship.
+A recent first for Amy, she coached a student to Silver and Bronze medals at the 2014 USA Roller Sports National Championship.
 She continues to further her skating education by attending seminars for roller figure skating and traveling to meets both inside and outside of the United States.

 Amy’s family is filled with successful skaters.
-Her oldest son Charlie recently represented the United States at the FIRS World Championship where he placed 5th in Junior World Class Men’s Solo Dance.
+Her oldest son Charlie represented the United States at the 2013 FIRS World Championship where he placed 5th in Junior World Class Men’s Solo Dance.
 Her middle son David is a multiple time National champion, placing in figures, dance and pairs skating.
-Her youngest son, Bobby, recently competed at his first National competition, placing fourth.
+Her youngest son, Bobby, recently competed at his second National competition, earning a Bronze medal.